zero9178/GNU-Toolchain-for-Windows/README.md

 Executable without a prefix produce and handle 64 Bit Code.
 Executables with the prefix i686-w64-mingw32 produce and handle 32 Bit Code.

+**Only need particular GCC version for your toolchain?**

+Checkout the branches:
+* GCC-7
+* GCC-8
+* GCC-9
+* GCC-10
+* GCC-11

+for smaller readily available toolchains.

 Features compiled in are:
 * GCC:
     * Shared and static versions of runtime libraries such as libstdc++.
 By default programs are linked against shared